jpbourgeon/pouchdb-nextjs-router/README.md

 ![live the code](https://img.shields.io/badge/live%20the%20code-%E2%98%85%E2%98%85%E2%98%85%E2%98%85-yellow) ![Github workflow status](https://img.shields.io/github/workflow/status/jpbourgeon/pouchdb-nextjs-router/continuous-integration) [![Version](https://img.shields.io/github/package-json/v/jpbourgeon/pouchdb-nextjs-router)](https://www.npmjs.com/package/pouchdb-nextjs-router)

-## Introduction

 **pouchdb-nextjs-router** is a routing module that provides the minimal API to add a PouchDB HTTP endpoint to a next.js application.
+It features a powerful middleware system that allows you to customize its behaviour without hacking into the module.

 It is designed to be mounted into a [next.js API route](https://nextjs.org/docs/api-routes/introduction) to provide an endpoint for PouchDB instances to sync with.

-The code is primarily forked from [https://github.com/pouchdb/pouchdb-express-router](https://github.com/pouchdb/pouchdb-express-router).
+The code is forked from [https://github.com/pouchdb/pouchdb-express-router](https://github.com/pouchdb/pouchdb-express-router).

 I wrote this module because pouchdb-express-router simply doesn't work inside nextjs beyond the basic paths, and fails to pass the whole pouchdb testsuite.